cdalesampang/Collections/README.md

 # Collections
-A Asp.Net MVC project that handles collection and generate a report
+A Asp.Net MVC project that handles collection and generate a report using HighChart.js